 A gum rubber outsole protects the underside of the Reebok CrossFit Nano 6.0.
-It features a razor blade tread pattern at the forefoot for exceptional grip while the larger lugs adorn the heel for steadiness.
+Its razor blade tread pattern delivers an exceptional grip while the larger lugs adorn the heel and promote steadiness.

 The RopePro technology is placed on the medial side of the midfoot.
-This element bites the rope down to help with rope ascents and prevents early deterioration of the midsole due to abrasion.
+This element bites the rope down and effectively helps rope climbers with rope ascents.
+It also prevents early deterioration of the midsole due to abrasion.

 The Reebok CrossFit Nano 6.0 features a CMEVA midsole.
-This compound is engineered to be lightweight and compact to deliver a low-profile construction.
-It does not easily compress to support the user during heavy lifting but that does not take away its ability to absorb shock.
+This compound is lightweight, compact, and has a low-profile construction.
+It does not easily compress to support the user during heavy lifting.
+This does not take away its ability to absorb shock.

 The Reebok CrossFit Nano 6.0 employs a mesh upper with Kevlar infused in critical areas.
 The mesh helps ventilate the foot chamber while the sandpaper-textured Kevlar overlays prevent the fabric from ripping or tearing.

-This model features a Powerlaunch toe box which means it has been constructed with more room for the toes to spread for better stability during agile movements.
-There’s also a DuraGrip layer on the toe box to protect the toes during pushups, burpees, sled-pushes, and the likes.
+This model features a Powerlaunch toe box that gives more room for the toes to spread.
+Those who do a lot of toe drags are happy that this shoe has the DuraGrip layer on the toe box.
+This effectively protects the toes during pushups, burpees, sled-pushes, and the likes.